Exporting the Islamic Revolution: The first successful "Islamic" political revolution

 Iran introduced the first successful "Islamic" political revolution to the world; A revolution based on Islam and the slogan "Allahu Akbar" and based on Shiite ideology and symbolism and with the leadership of the clergy.
-With Iranian Revolution of 1979, Muslims around the world are blessed and benefited with the rise of the concept of Islamic identity and the return of Muslim pride and authority in a world dominated by superpowers.
 In addition, Khomeini considered the Iranian experience as a guide for political and ideological change in the Muslim world.
 His plan was to unite all Muslims in a political and cultural struggle against East and West.
 By winning this struggle, Iran was ready to propagate its principles in its own country and in the outside world.
 The principles of ideology of Islamic Iran, which were immediately introduced in the world, have some indicators, some of which are mentioned below: